batzen/Batzendev.RemoteDesktopLockPrevent/README.md

 - call tscon.exe with the current session id and attach it to the console session (tscon.exe $sessionId /dest:console)

 # Installation instructions
-- Clone the repository
-- Compile
-- Grab the binary
+- Download the binary from the release section
 - InstallUtil.exe LOCATION_OF_BINARY\Batzendev.RemoteDesktopLockPrevent.exe

 ## How to find InstallUtil